japekki/SF-Engine/README.md

 **NOTE:** 32 bit version, at least on MinGW, gives an error when trying to load a .PNG file.
 It says something about inflateValidate procedure, not sure why this is, probably a bug in some version of SDL2_image / libpng16-16.dll / zlib1.dll I guess...

 ![screenshot](http://titanix.net/~japek/archive/RocketZ_0.0001.png)

+You may download precompiled RocketZ binaries for Windows and Linux from [RocketZ homepage](http://titanix.net/~japek/rocketz/).